The Incredible Sumerians part 3

-Towards the end of the Uruk period (around 3100 BC) the Sumerian civilisation collapsed from the combination of continued climate change that brought both a terrible prolonged drought and a Great Flood (in southern-most Sumer).
-This catastrophic, once in a thousand year, flood inspired the biblical legend of the great deluge.
+Towards the end of the Uruk period (around 3100 BC) the Sumerian civilisation collapsed from continued climate change that brought both a terrible prolonged drought and a Great Flood (in southern-most Sumer).

 It was followed by a dark age, continuing at least for a couple of hundred years, but in many regions far longer.
 It would take almost seven centuries for the entire region and its surrounds to reach a full recovery.

 During this period, trade dried up, larger settlements shrank and smaller settlements were struggled.

 There would be two periods remaining when the Southern cities of Sumer would rise again and be powerful.

 The first of the two periods was called the ‘Early Dynastic Period’ (2900 BC- 2270 BC) named after the same period in Egyptian history.
 The terminology is a little confusing when applied to Sumer.
 Unlike Egypt, Sumer did not have a single 'pharaoh' or a single capital.

 In between the two final periods (where Sumer continued to be dominated by the south), was the Akkadian Empire which was centred in the northern region.

 The final period for a powerful Southern Sumer is called 'the third Dynasty of Ur (Ur III)' lasting little more than a hundred years 2112 BC – c.
 2004 BC.
 After that Southern Sumer’s wealth, population and power collapsed and it increasingly began to return to desert.